FleogendePigge/EliteMissionRadar/README.md

 ## Performance Goal

-Testing showed that approximately 5 FPS is required to reliably scan mission boards during rapid scrolling.
+Testing showed that approximately 5 FPS is required to reliably scan mission boards during rapid scrolling:

-(If 75 tasks are scrolled through within 4 seconds, then 75/4 = 18.75 tasks must be filtered per second.
-The task panel displays 5 tasks simultaneously (selected tasks change color and become indistinguishable, so 6-1=5).
+75 tasks are scrolled through in 4 seconds, requiring filtering 75/4 = 18.75 tasks per second.
+The task panel displays 5 tasks simultaneously (selected tasks change color and become indistinguishable, 6-1=5).
 Therefore, the minimum FPS is 18.75/5 = 3.75.
-Considering that the screen might refresh during screenshotting and become indistinguishable, the screenshot frequency should be at least 1.5 times higher, meaning an FPS of at least 3.75 * 1.5 = 5.625 is safer.)
+Considering the possibility of the screen refreshing too quickly to see the selected task during screenshotting, a screenshot frequency of at least twice the normal rate (3.75 * 2 = 7.5 FPS) is the safest.
+At least 1.5 times the normal rate (3.75 * 1.5 = 5.625 FPS) carries extremely low risk (as far as I know, ED screens don't have black frames between refreshes, so even 1.5 times the normal rate is safe.)

 The scanner therefore prioritizes maintaining a stable scan rate above this threshold rather than maximizing raw FPS.